Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 You're Not Starting Over—You're Repositioning Your Academic Expertise

-Your research isn't too niche, but how you're currently describing it probably is.
+The way you’re describing it probably is.

-Your transferable skills are highly relevant to industry needs.
+Your transferable skills are highly relevant.

 Ready to Start Your Career Transition From Academia Into Your Dream Job?

-• Elevator pitch coaching to confidently articulate your value
+• Elevator pitch coaching

-If you're thinking about leaving academia but can't yet see a clear path forward, that doesn't mean one doesn't exist.
-It simply means you haven't yet discovered the right way to tell your story.
+If you're thinking about leaving academia but can’t yet see a clear path forward, that doesn’t mean one doesn’t exist.

 Need help taking the next step?